 School ends at 3:10pm Monday, Tuesday, Thursday and Friday and at 2:10pm on Wednesdays.
 Kindergarteners are picked up in the COOP area outside the kindergarten classrooms.
 The teacher must see the person picking up your child and shake hands with your child before he or she is dismissed.

 MCS is a hectic place for pick up and drop off.
 The bus lane is close to kindergarten classrooms, but you cannot use the bus driveway when buses are present.
 After 7:40, you can typically use the bus lane for drop off.
 If you use the bus lane, pull all the way in the driveway, go up the short hill, use the bus turnaround, and drop off your children by the fence.
 This way your child gets out on the right-hand side of their cars.
 We have has some close calls with children crossing the lane of traffic.
 It truly is much safer not having children dart across the driveway.
 After school, the bus lane is not available for use.

 St. Barnabas (the grey church) has been both generous and flexible with us, offering us their front and back lots as drop off/pick up sites for children at the beginning and end of the day.
 If you park here, please walk your child across the bus lane to school.

 The first step in registering a student at Marion Cross School is to call the front office (802-649-1703) to arrange a tour and provide some basic information.

-Parents of all new students, including incoming pre-K and K students, should complete an online pre-registration form.
-It can be accessed by clicking here.
+Parents of all new students, including incoming pre-K and K students, should complete the applicable school year online pre-registration form.
 Birth certificates immunizations, and proof of residency may be uploaded or brought/mailed to MCS Front Office.

-We look forward to your joining our community.
-Please let us know if there is anything she can do to help.
+We look forward to you and your student joining our community.
+Please let us know if there is anything we can do to help.